Number of coronavirus cases increases in Uzbekistan

 By Ilkin Seyfaddini - Trend:

-To date, 450 patients have fully recovered from the coronavirus infection in the country, seven have died.
+To date, 789 patients have fully recovered from the coronavirus infection in the country, eight have died.

 Since April 1, Uzbekistan announced a self-isolation regime in Tashkent, the capital, as well as in Nukus and other regional centers.
 Citizens over 65 are categorically prohibited from leaving their homes.
 They can go out only to visit pharmacies and shops near their respective places of residence.